benjamin-jacobson/s3-phase-1-project/readme.md

   - **chrome://flags/#block-insecure-private-network-requests**
 - To copy from windows 11, while in the WSL2 termina (run in linux) will copy to pwd
   - **sudo cp /mnt/c/Users/guy/Desktop/moroccan-flower.png .**
+- To kill the JSON server if hanging
+  - sudo lsof -i :4000
+    - put the appropriate port number for 4000
+  - sudo kill -9 PID
+    - Put the PID number for placeholder PID above

 # Resources
 - https://rapidapi.com/guides/fetch-images-with-fetch-api